aldjemy/aldjemy/README.rst

         aldjemy_mixin = TaskMixin
         code = models.CharField(_('code'), max_length=32, unique=True)

 Viola!
-You can user `unicode` on aldjemy classes, because this mixin will be mixed into generated aldjemy model.
+You can use `unicode` on aldjemy classes, because this mixin will be mixed into generated aldjemy model.